shaktipanda1235/Querrying_Fantancy_Sports_App_Data_SQL/README.md

 # Inspiration
-SQL helps in extracting data and what's better than most current scenario of IPL data.
+SQL helps in extracting data and what's better than most current scenario of IPL data?